fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 If doing means instructing the computer, then being means describing the result.
 A description of the result is a definition of a thing.
 Being means expressing program behavior by defining things.

 What are things in programming?
 Values are things.
 Functional programming uses functions to define things.
 A function `Foo -> Bar` is one way to define `Bar`.
 Ultimately, the output of a program is defined as a function of the input.

-Our program already defines some things, values like `sessionStarts` and `sessionEnds`.
+We have defined some things, values like `sessionStarts` and `sessionEnds`.
 But those definitions have not made our code less about doing.
-That is because `sessionStarts` and `sessionEnds` are imperfectly defined.
+That is because many things are imperfectly defined.

-We have defined them as numbers but they are numbers that vary over time.
+Our definitions ignore an essential connection between value and time.
+For example, we defined `sessionStarts` as a number.
-`sessionStarts` is incremented each time a connection event occurs.
+Then that number is incremented for each connection event.
-`sessionEnds` is incremented each time a close event occurs.
+So this is not just a number.
+This is a number that varies over time.

 All of the doing in our program is an attempt to confront time-varying value.
 And all of the timer's behavior flows from that variance.
-`sessionStarts` and `sessionEnds` should not be defined simply as "number".
-They must be defined as "number that varies over time".
+To exchange doing for being, we must seek an abstraction of value over time.

-Functional reactive programming (FRP) is an approach to working with time-dependent values.
+Functional reactive programming (FRP) is an approach to working with time-varying values.
 FRP was first formulated by Conal Elliot and Paul Hudak in a paper that proposed two abstractions: Behavior and Event.
-Behavior and Event both model time-dependent values.
+Behavior and Event both model time-varying values.
 The difference between a Behavior and an Event is a distinction of _when_ the value exists.